snakemake/snakemake/docs/executing/cluster-cloud.rst

         "somecommand ..."

-The command line argument currently takes preference, and will override the resource definition.
+If you request a gpu, this requires the "n1" prefix and your preference from the file or command line will be overridden.
+Note that the default resources for Google Life Sciences (memory and disk) are the same as for Tibanna.

 Executing a Snakemake workflow via Tibanna on Amazon Web Services